Guide

 Twitter alerts for Discord, with more control than a basic relay bot

 Many Discord tools can forward a tweet into a channel.
 The more important question is what happens after that.
-Tweeticcini is built for servers that want cleaner routing, smarter filtering, and more control over how alerts actually land.
+Tweeticcini is built for servers that want cleaner routing, smarter filtering, and a clear path into deeper control when basic forwarding stops being enough.

 Why basic forwarding stops being enough